 In the glass bat, screen replacement requires filter removal.

 Do not crush or scrape the ceramic filter.
 So be careful, especially when replacing the filter and retaining ring.
 The ceramic filter is fragile and easily damaged.
-We sell replacement ceramic filters for VG customers ONLY (at reasonable cost: $12 including postage).
+We sell replacement ceramic filters for VG customers ONLY (at reasonable cost: $12 including postage for domestic orders).
 The VG warranty does NOT cover crushed or eroded filters.

 Here is a video showing how to remove the filter from new style wood tops.